Sant'Agnese fuori le mura

-The church of Saint Agnes Outside the Walls (Sant'Agnese fuori le mura) is a titulus church, minor basilica in Rome, on a site sloping down from the Via Nomentana, which runs north-east out of the city, still under its ancient name.
-What are said to be the remains of Saint Agnes are below the high altar.
-The church is built over the Catacombs of Saint Agnes, where the saint was originally buried, and which may still be visited from the church.
-A large basilica with the same name was built nearby in the 4th century and its ruins can be seen near Santa Costanza, in the same site.
-The existing church was built by Pope Honorius I in the 7th century, and largely retains its original structure, despite many changes to the decoration.
-In particular the mosaic in the apse of Agnes, Honorius, and another Pope is largely in its original condition.
-The current Cardinal Priest of the Titulus S. Agnetis Extra moenia is Camillo Ruini.
+Saint Agnes Outside the Walls (Sant'Agnese fuori le mura) is a titular church and minor basilica in Rome located on a slope descending from the Via Nomentana.
+The church stands above the Catacombs of Saint Agnes, where the saint was originally buried and which remain accessible from the church.
+A larger basilica of the same name was built nearby in the 4th century; its ruins can still be seen near Santa Costanza.
+The present church was constructed by Pope Honorius I in the 7th century and largely preserves its original structure.
+Notably, the apse mosaic depicting Saint Agnes, Honorius, and another unidentified pope remains mostly intact.
+The current Cardinal Priest of Titulus S. Agnetis extra moenia is Camillo Ruini.